Your Gift Basket

 https://twitter.com/GreenWaveOrg |

-Regenerative ocean farming—a zero-input, small-footprint, polyculture model that grows a mix of native seaweed and shellfish species—sequesters carbon, rebuilds marine ecosystems, feeds the planet, and creates viable and sustainable economic activity in coastal communities hard hit by climate change.
-GreenWave, the nonprofit leader in the field, works to replicate the regenerative ocean farming model in coastal communities throughout North America to create a blue green economy—built and led by ocean farmers—that ensures we all make a living on a living planet.
+Regenerative ocean farming—a zero-input, small-footprint, polyculture model that grows a mix of native seaweed and shellfish species—absorbs carbon and nitrogen, rebuilds marine ecosystems, feeds the planet, and creates viable and sustainable economic activity in coastal communities hard hit by climate change.
+GreenWave works to replicate the regenerative ocean farming model in coastal communities throughout North America to create a blue economy—built and led by ocean farmers—that ensures we all make a living on a living planet.
+We believe that by working in partnership with the ocean, we can mitigate the effects of climate change and ensure that coastal communities have the tools and resources they need to be resilient in the face of climate-driven environmental, social, and economic systems shifts.

 315 Front Street